riyas43/Certificates/README.md

 #  Certifications & Credentials — Riyas M

-> A curated collection of my professional certifications and internship credentials in the field of **Data Analytics**.
+> Acurated collection of my professional certifications and internship credentials in the field of **Data Analytics**.

 ---